MicrochipTech/RN487x-BM7x-Firmware-Upgrade-using-Host-MCU/README.md

         - The multiple firmware files can be converted to single hex file using the Merging tool.
                -  The merging tool PreMPTool_new is located at: Host_DFU_RN-BM\Merging Tool
 	       -  Select the multiple hex files as the input file and genarate single output file.
-     2) Convert the HEX values to Binary file
+     2) To convert the HEX values to Binary file
         The Atmel Studio has a avr-objcopy.exe utility.
 By using this tool we can convert the previously merged single HEX file to binary file

           1) Go to the location